First 2105 Christmas meal for refugee children from Iraq and Syria has already been held in Lebanon

 Christmas for Refugees

-Christmas events for Iraqi and Syrian Christian refugee children began in Jordan In 2013 and expanded to Lebanon in 2014 and Iraq in 2015.
+Christmas events for Iraqi and Syrian Christian refugee children began in Jordan in 2013 and expanded to Lebanon in 2014 and Iraq in 2015.
+In 2017 the Christmas program was introduced at a Christian orphanage in Nigeria.
+In 2018 the program expanded to Syria and the West Bank.
 The Christmas programs last several hours and include Gospel themed puppet shows, games, and Christmas carols.
-Gospel themed coloring books and work books are distributed to the children who also receive a the traditional hot meal served at Christmas.
+Gospel themed coloring books and work books are distributed to the children who also receive a meal.
 Each child takes home a gift to the family of food staples, hygiene product packages and/or blankets depending upon region.